ripple/opensource.ripple.com/docs/cross-chain-dapps/cross-chain-dapps.md

 # Cross-Chain DApps on XRPL

+XRPL cross-chain dApps blend XRPL features with EVM smart contracts.
+Connected via the Axelar network, they open up new use cases that a single chain can't provide.

 The Web3 landscape and dApp development is increasingly becoming cross-chain.
 With the rise of various blockchain technologies, developers need access to multiple chains to leverage their strengths.
 This is where interoperability infrastructure plays a key role, connecting blockchains and enabling developers to work across them.

 On its own, the XRP Ledger boasts great features, such as: